How to Build a Product Marketing Strategy for Your Software Solution

 This information allows you to see what the other products have that yours doesn’t and understand how to position it.

-After you have researched the market of similar products, you can analyze your product’s place on the market and make a SWOT analysis.
+After you have investigated into the matter you can analyze your product’s place on the market and make a SWOT analysis.